 There is an auto steal option.
 By using this method the rarely used base stealers will get their few attempts and this method also improves game flow and overall base stealing percentages.
-On the upper left corner of the flip cards there are red numbers that represent the combined (base runner + pitcher) SBF that is required for the base runner to be sent to steal.
+On the fielder selection side (Side B) of the flip cards there are red numbers in the upper left corner that represent the combined (base runner + pitcher) SBF that is required for the base runner to be sent to steal.
 The first number is for a steal of second (only use with a runner on first base situation and not a first and third base situation as you'd need to manually attempt to steal using the "Jump" chart for those rare attempts) and the number in parenthesis is for a steal of third.
 You should only use this system once you have decided it is a potential base steal situation.
-Base runners with an SBF rating of "-2" and a SBR rating of "-3" should never attempt a steal via the auto steal option.